 This chapter addresses the fundamental legal protections for, and limits on, the media and entertainment industries in the United States.
-Section II sets forth the legal and regulatory framework that governs those industries, including the interplay between state and federal laws.
-Section III describes the robust protections in the United States for free speech and a free press, which persist - and, indeed, have continued to thrive - under a presidential administration more hostile to those ideals than any in recent history, and perhaps ever.
+Section II sets out the legal and regulatory framework that governs those industries, including the interplay between state and federal laws.
+Section III describes the robust protections in the United States for free speech and a free press.
 In Section IV, we consider the predominant forms of intellectual property that both protect the creative output of the media and entertainment industries and limit what those industries can do with the creative output of others without first securing permission.
-Section V addresses the regulatory framework for preserving competition and protecting consumers, and the final section briefly touches on the nature of contractual disputes most common to the US media and entertainment industries.
+Section V addresses the regulatory framework for preserving competition and protecting consumers.
+The final section, Section VI, briefly touches on the nature of contractual disputes most common to the US media and entertainment industries.
 In each section, we highlight recent developments and legal trends of interest.